pola-rs/polars/docs/user-guide/migration/pandas.md

 )
 ```

-If you need the schema in the functions that generate the expressions, you an utilize a single `pipe`:
+If you need the schema in the functions that generate the expressions, you can utilize a single `pipe`:

 ```python
 from collections import OrderedDict